Gamlingay is an ancient village on the Cambridgeshire/Bedfordshire border in Eastern England.

 In addition to Gamlingay village, the parish includes outlying areas of Gamlingay Cinques, Gamlingay Great Heath and Little Heath.
 Woodbury used to be in the parish but was transferred to Bedfordshire in 1965.

-A war memorial, built from Cornish granite, stands outside Gamlingay Village College and commemorates men from the village who died in the First and Second World Wars.
+A war memorial, built from Cornish granite, stands inside the new cemetery near the church and commemorates men from the village who died in the First and Second World Wars.

 Two timber-framed buildings in the village date from the late 15th or early 16th centuries: The Emplins (The Old Rectory), a large house near the church, and Merton Manor Farm on Station Rd.